stephentambussi/CharGen/README.md

 ==================================================================================== \
 Note1: each section of CharGen needs to be filled out sequentially due to how the AI model works and some initial information about the game world is required as well. \
 \
-Note2: the github pages version is out-of-date so the best way to run CharGen is to clone the repo and run locally with "npm start." \
+Note2: Since I did not have time to create an actual website, the only way to run CharGen is to clone the repo and run locally with "npm start." \
 \
 Note3: you will need to add your own OpenAI API key to get CharGen to run. \
 \